Nazeim/docs.wavesplatform/docs/en/waves-node/joining-testnet.md

 1. The simplest way to join Waves testnet is by running the **Docker container image** as explained [here](/en/waves-node/waves-node-in-docker).
 2. The other way is by following the steps described in [How to Install Node](/en/waves-node/how-to-install-a-node/how-to-install-a-node) article.

-**Note**: In general, the difference between a Testnet and a Mainnet node is the config file (.conf) used.
+**Note**: In general, the difference between Mainnet, Testnet and Stagenet node is the config file (.conf) used.

 ## How to Get Waves Tokens on Testnet